shsagir/play-area-sync/docs/about-domains.md

 ### www and other subdomains

 Back in the days the www. prefix indicated that this is an address to type into the browser.
 Nowadays the www. prefix indicates a "cloud-enabled" application which can be moved in seconds to another server location.
-Test it: all big players run on a www. subdomain.
 The name of the subdomain prefix is not so important, but `www` is the convention for (marketing) entry points.
 We also use `help.fortrabbit.com` for the page you are currently reading and `blog.fortrabbit.com` to publish our thinkings.

 The trick is that you can route subdomains using `CNAME` records.
 With this you tell your DNS provider to send resolve to a more variable `hostname` instead of a fixed `IP`.
 The great advantage is that the IP address behind the hostname target can change later on — without your intervention.

 ### Naked domains

-There are so called "naked"-, "APEX"- or "root"- domains.
+There are so called "naked", "APEX" or "root" domains.
 They have no prefix and look like so: `fortrabbit.com`.
-On a on a aesthetic level, they are more pleasing than there subdomain counterparts.
+They are aesthetically more pleasing than there subdomain counterparts.
 But they don't play well as primary domains with cloud services like ours.
 Naked domains can't be routed with `CNAME`, they require an `A`-Record type rooting.

+#### Don't dos

 You could grab the IP of your App and use that as an A-record for your domain.
 It's technical possible, but than your App will be offline, once we move it to a another Node (as the IP changes).

 You could just use CNAME routing for your naked domain.
 It's theoretically possible, but not recommended by [DNS specs](http://www.ietf.org/rfc/rfc1035.txt) and also would break any e-mail delivery for your domain.

+### Forwarding a naked domain to www

 You still should care about your naked domain, as some users might type it in directly in the browser.
 So you want to forward all requests from your naked domain to your primary canonical subdomain:

-### Forwarding a naked domain to www

-When you enter a `www.` domain with fortrabbit, we additionally provide you with a forwarding service for your naked domain.
+When you enter a `www.` domain with fortrabbit, we additionally provide a forwarding service for your naked domain.
 You'll get two routing values, the main CNAME routing which targets to your App URL and an additional A-record that points to our forwarding service.

 ```plain
 HOSTNAME      TYPE       VALUE